GuillaumeLam/IFT6390/kaggle-comp/competition1_arxiv/README.md

 DONE - implement bernouilli, multinomial nb, mlp
 DONE- vary number of features and plot scorig
 - make pipeline for BNB that only uses np and basic stuff
+- remove dataset from github repo and rewrite history to erase this file

 optimal hypervals:
 BNB: 5000 & 0.2